ait-testbed/attackmate/docs/source/preparation/metasploit.rst

   $ msfrpcd -P securepassword

-After starting the msfrpcd it will listen on all interface at port ``55553``.
+After starting the msfrpcd, it will listen on all interfaces on port ``55553``.